Wildcrafted Shea Butter From Ghana

 Making Shea Butter is no walk in the park.
 It is hard work, dedication, and very much a community endeavour.

 The more I learn more about this raw ingredient, the more I love and appreciate it.
-Each and every bar of Pep Soap comes from real people working with mother nature with love and care.
+Each and every bar of Pep Soap comes from real people working with mother nature.

 Treat yourself.
 Everyday.